shiqi0515/UI-Programming/README.md

 3. Regular customer can only pay at bar, and pick drinks by themselves.

 Problems:
 1. Didn't figure out how to use beers_bought, beers_sold and payments JSON files.

-Is it possible for use to just create some fake data just for testing?
+What to do?
+1. Create Bartender page.
+2. Transfor order detailed data from Menu page to Bartender page.
+3. Create automatic order sequence.

 Personal contribution:
 Shiqi Shu: